-CARACAS, Venezuela— The first thing the muscled-up men did was take my cellphone.
+CARACAS, Venezuela (AP) — The first thing the muscled-up men did was take my cellphone.
 They had stopped me on the street as I left an interview in the hometown of the late President Hugo Chavez and wrangled me into a black SUV.

 Heart pounding in the back seat, I watched the low cinderblock homes zoom by and tried to remember the anti-kidnapping class I’d taken in preparation for moving to Venezuela.
 The advice had been to try to humanize yourself.

 “What should we do with her?” the driver asked.
 The man next to me pulled his own head up by the hair and made a slitting gesture across his throat.